renal1994/Welcome-World/README.md

 # Welcome-World
 Just another Test
-hey guys, im just trying to learn how the code's work
+hey guys, im just trying to learn how the code works